rbadillap/kotal-documentation/docs/ethereum/examples/poa.md

 title: Create private PoA Network
 ---

-Using Kotal, you can create private cross-client Proof of Auhtority (Clique) networks.
+Using Kotal, you can create private cross-client Proof of Authority (Clique) networks.

 ## Single signer network

-Here's an example of 2 nodes cross-client network, the first node `node-1` is signer.
+Here's an example of 2 nodes cross-client network, the first node `node-1` is a signer.

 ```yaml {7-8,11-18}
 # poa.yaml